dklopstein/waste-sorting-classifier/README.md

 )
 ```

-To better evaluate the the model fit, we plotted the training loss and validation loss at each epoch using the history of the fitted model.
+We plotted the training loss and validation loss at each epoch using the history of the fitted model.
 ```
 train_loss = history.history['loss']
 val_loss = history.history['val_loss']